kubevirt/user-guide/docs/operations/hotplug_volumes.md

 ```bash
 $ virtctl removevolume vmi-fedora --volume-name=example-volume-hotplug
 ```
-Note: You can only unplug volumes that were dynamically added with addvolume, or using the API.
+**Note**: You can only unplug volumes that were dynamically added with addvolume, or using the API.

 ### VolumeStatus
 VMI objects have a new VolumeStatus status field.
 This is an array containing each disk, hotplugged or not.
 For example after hotplugging the volume in the addvolume example, the VMI status will contain this: